1985

 very obvious, there are things like references 'cos I really like references to

 other songs.
-In Shake The Disease there's a reference to another song.
+In Shake the Disease there's a reference to another song.

 You know it says, Now I've got things to do and I've said it before I know